 Who not only prophesied but was the most handsome man in all the kingdom.

-“Saul was the most handsome man in Israel–head and shoulders taller than anyone else in the land” 1 Samuel 9:2 NLT.
+“Saul was the most handsome man in Israel–head and shoulders taller than anyone else in the land” 1 Samuel 9:2.

-This king not only had been anointed by Samuel, he had the whole package, until he lost it all, even his head…what happened for God to become so angry with him?
+This king not only was anointed by Samuel, he had the whole package, looks, honor, wealth, and esteem until he lost it all, even his head.
+What happened for the Father to become so angry with him?
 He had something I see a lot of today.

 He was a man pleaser.
 He sought the honor and approval of man over The Father of Lights.

 Most everyone has read about David and Goliath.
 Even before this defeat of the giant, Saul was disobeying HaShem and not listening to Samuel the prophet, but it is the jealousy and envy of David that destroys him.
 Have you ever been jealous of someone?
-Ever desire a man’s wife?
+Ever desired another man’s wife?
+Another mans anointing, gifts, and talent?
 Ever crave something that wasn’t yours?
-Ever covet someone’s wealth, talents, or status?
+Ever covet someone’s wealth or status?

 Saul had lost his anointing and didn’t even realize it.
 Oh, the fear of even typing that last sentence bothers me.
 How many of us, like Saul, continue wearing our soiled wedding garments smiling all the way to the church house oblivious of our condition?
 I said Saul continued on, but the spirit of YAH had left him!
 By the time we get to chapter 18 Saul knows what’s up.

-1 Samuel 18:12 says, “Saul was afraid of David because the LORD was with David but had departed from Saul” NIV.
+1 Samuel 18:12 says, “Saul was afraid of David because the LORD was with David but had departed from Saul.”

 The spotlight isn’t always glamorous.
-Many times after speaking to congregations I am approached with hugs, tears, and accolades of how well I brought the message.
+Many times after speaking at assemblies, I am approached with hugs, tears, and accolades of how well I brought the message.
 One minute they want to make you a king, the next minute they want to crucify you.
 But when you are victorious, then they want a dance.

 Did you catch the insecurities in this man?
 He is fearful of losing something he has already lost.
 He had already lost the favor of the Lord Adonai when he disobeyed Samuel’s instructions from God on a number of things.
 He had already lost the new heart that the Father had given him in one day.